yomofo2s/itguruswiki/README.md

 Help make our life better with Good News.

 ## Welcome to IT GURUs Page

-Information Page for IT Gurus have fun
+Read what we do here https://github.com/yomofo2s/itguruswiki/wiki for Information Page for IT Gurus have fun

 <h1>How to contribute to the project</h1>